dimitrisstyl7/genetic-algorithm-project/README.md

 ```

 ## Acknowledgments
-This project was developed as part of the "Artificial Intelligence and Expert Systems" course at the University of Piraeus.
+This project was developed as part of the "Artificial Intelligence and Expert Systems" BSc course at the University of Piraeus.
 Contributions and feedback are always welcome!

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.